ClickHouse/ClickHouse/docs/en/query_language/queries.md

 Let's break down the name of the first part: `20140317_20140323_2_2_0`.

 - `20140317` is the minimum date of the data in the chunk.
-- `20140323` is the maximum data of the data in the chunk.
+- `20140323` is the maximum date of the data in the chunk.
 - `2` is the minimum number of the data block.
 - `2` is the maximum number of the data block.
 - `0` is the chunk level (the depth of the merge tree it is formed from).